SHC-ASTRA/rover-Embedded-Lib/README.md

 ### Creating a new project header

  1. Copy `TEMPLATE.h` in `rover-Embedded-Lib/include/project/`.
- 2. Add a project macro to `rover-Embedded-Lib/examples/Template/AstraSELECTOR.h`.
+ 2. Choose a project macro and add it to `ASTRA.h`.
- 3. Add the file created with its project macro to `ASTRA.h`.

 ### Creating a new header file

  1. Place the header file in `include/` and its implementation `.cpp` in `src/`.
- 2. Add `#include` statements to the relevant project headers.
+ 2. Choose a library macro to enable its files.
+ 3. Place the library macro in this file for documentation.